VAXNEUVANCE™ Pneumococcal Vaccine August 2023

 July 16, 2021 - Merck today announced the U.S. Food and Drug Administration approved VAXNEUVANCE™ (Pneumococcal 15-valent Conjugate Vaccine) (pronounced VAKS-noo-vans) for active immunization for the prevention of invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, 22F, 23F and 33F in adults 18 years of age and older.

 October 20, 2020 - Merck announced Positive Topline Results from Two Additional Phase 3 Adult Studies Evaluating V114, Merck's Investigational 15-valent Pneumococcal Conjugate Vaccine.
-In the PNEU-PATH (V114-016) study, healthy adults 50 years of age or older received V114 or PCV13 followed by PNEUMOVAX® 23 one year later.
-Immune responses following vaccination with PNEUMOVAX 23 (month 13) were comparable in vaccination groups for the 15 serotypes in V114.
+In the PNEU-PATH (V114-016) study, healthy adults 50 or older received V114 or PCV13, followed by PNEUMOVAX® 23 one year later.
+Following vaccination with PNEUMOVAX 23 (month 13), immune responses were comparable in vaccination groups for the 15 serotypes in V114.
 Results also showed that at 30 days post-vaccination with either V114 or PCV13 (day 30), immune responses were comparable for both groups across the 13 serotypes shared by the conjugate vaccines and higher in the V114 group for serotypes 22F and 33F, the two serotypes not included in PCV13.

 May 8, 2019 - Merch announced V114 Met Primary Endpoint by Demonstrating Noninferiority to PCV13 for all Shared Serotypes and an Immune Response for Two Additional Serotypes.

-Merck's V114 Pneumococcal Vaccine has undergone many clinical trials and continues to test the vaccine candidate under many different scenarios.
+Merck's V114 Pneumococcal Vaccine has undergone many clinical trials, and Merck continues to test the vaccine candidate under many scenarios.
 The registered 28 clinical trials can be accessed here.